-How will US national security operate after the wars in Iraq and Afghanistan?
-Rather than chase headlines, we will focus on the underlying processes and patterns of national security.
-The course will examine: 1) how states fights wars and use force; 2) how the characteristics of nuclear and conventional weapons affect strategic thinking; 3) the manner in which the states match interests with capability and domestic politics, 4) the civil military relations and 5) how wartime assessment influences policy.
-In each case we will focus first on the analytical patterns and theory and then on their application to US national security.
-I expect students to develop the knowledge and skills to think and write critically about the politics of US national security and national security more generally.
+What will U.S. national security look like as the war in Afghanistan ends?
+This course examines: 1) how states fight wars and use force; 2) how the characteristics of nuclear and conventional weapons affect strategic thinking; 3) the manner in which the states match interests with capability and domestic politics, 4) civil military relations and 5) how wartime assessment influences policy, and 6) how to present and write professional briefings.
+The course will focus on both the general pattern among all states and the application of these concepts to U.S. national security.
+Students will be expected to develop the knowledge and skills to think, speak and write knowledgeably about the dynamics of U.S. national security specifically and international security more generally.

 U.S. Policy in the Middle East

 This course focuses on the strategic challenges facing U.S. policymakers in one of the world's economically, politically, and strategically most important regions.
 It draws on readings and class discussion to help students develop both a sense of the historical evolution of U.S. policy in the Middle East and an analytic framework for understanding current policy debates.
-The course is divided into three parts and treats the following topics: 1) Understanding American Grand Strategy in the Middle East: Interests, Foundational Relationships, and Alternative Perspectives, 2) Indigenous Challenges to American Hegemony in the Middle East, 3) America and a Middle East in Transition, 4) External Challenges to American Hegemony in the Middle East.
-[Note: For purposes of the course, "Middle East" encompasses the countries of North Africa (Algeria, Egypt, Libya, Morocco, and Tunisia), the Levant (Israel, Jordan, Lebanon, Palestine, and Syria), and the Persian Gulf (Iran, Iraq, Saudi Arabia and the smaller Gulf Arab monarchies, and Yemen).]
+The course is divided into four parts: 1) Understanding American Grand Strategy in the Middle East: Interests, Foundational Relationships, and Alternative Perspectives, 2) Indigenous Challenges to American Hegemony in the Middle East, 3) America and a Middle East in Transition, 4) External Challenges to American Hegemony in the Middle East.
+[Note: For purposes of the course, "Middle East" encompasses the countries of North Africa (Algeria, Egypt, Libya, Morocco, and Tunisia), the Levant (Israel, Jordan, Lebanon, Palestine, and Syria), and the Persian Gulf (Iran, Iraq, Saudi Arabia and the smaller Gulf Arab monarchies, and Yemen).

 War and Peace